How does co-signing a loan work? 14.06.2021

 No financial benefit

-This a glaring fault of co-signed loans.
+This is a glaring fault of co-signed loans.
 You’re taking on the risk, but there’s no material reward when the loan is approved.
 Instead, it’s the person you’re co-signing for who gets to drive the car or spend the money for whatever purpose they have in mind.

 Potential for financial loss

-Besides the lack of material benefit, you may also end up paying off a loan you didn’t use.
+Besides the lack of material benefits, you may also end up paying off a loan you didn’t use.
 That’s because when you co-sign a loan, you’re basically telling the lender you’ll be responsible for paying off the loan if the primary borrower defaults.

 The lender will approve the loan on that basis alone, then hold you to your word if the situation calls for it.